haiwen/seafile-admin-docs/manual/deploy/start_seafile_at_system_bootup.md

 **seafile** (if appropriate).
 Then you need to reload systemd's daemons:
 **systemctl daemon-reload**.

-### Create the script to activate the python virtual environment
-This file goes in the **${seafile_dir}** directory.
+Firstly, you should create a script to activate the python virtual environment, which goes in the **${seafile_dir}** directory.
 Put another way, it does not go in "seafile-server-latest", but the directory above that.
 Throughout this manual the examples use /opt/seafile for this directory, but you might have chosen to use a different directory.

 ```
 sudo vim /opt/seafile/run_with_venv.sh